ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3576-c/_sources/OK3576-C_Forlinx_Desktop24_04_User_Compilation_Manual.md.txt

 open-vm-tools packages are available from the OS vendor and VMware recommends using open-vm-tools packages.
 See http://kb.vmware.com/kb/2073803 for more information.
-Do you still want to proceed with this installation? [no] yes			//输入yes ... ...
+Do you still want to proceed with this installation? [no] yes			//Enter yes ... ...
 ```